tc39/proposal-smart-pipelines/readme.md

 </details>

 ### Pipeline-level expressions • Syntax grammar
-The production rule for [ES assignment-level expressions][] needs to be modified so that pipe expressions slip in between it and conditional-level expressions in the hierarchy.
+The production rule for [ECMAScript Assignment-level Expressions][] needs to be modified so that pipe expressions slip in between it and conditional-level expressions in the hierarchy.
 Then the conditional-expression rule would be used in the production for pipeline-level expressions (also defined soon), preserving the unbroken recursive hierarchy of expression types.

 <details open>
 <summary>An assignment-level expression currently may be a conditional